nickpeck/composerstoolkitv2/README.md

 ~~~

 ### Containers
 Containers are analogous to a MIDI sequencer, and allow us to cue multiple sequences together for playback on a given engine.
-By default, we use fluidsynth, but we could save to MIDI, send to a MIDI device, or write our own playback engine that provides 'noteon' and 'noteoff' handlers.
+By default, we use composerstoolkit.core.synth.DummyPlayback (which just logs the noteon/noteoff events), but we could save to MIDI, send to a MIDI device, or write our own playback engine that implements composerstoolkit.core.synth.Playback

 ~~~
 Container(bpm=240, playback_rate=1)\